-Since I was in school for the long haul (seven years), I planned longer trips!
-I visited Vancouver to reconnect with my au pair friend from Spain, then I went to Turkey with my younger sister, but my next big trip was to Italy in the Veneto region where some of the best red wine is made!
-I got another position as an au pair in Valpolicella, just outside of Verona!
-(This experience was so unreal that I finally got to live out my Lizzie McGuire dreams!)
+Since I was in school for the long haul (seven years), I planned longer trips.
+I visited Vancouver to reconnect with my au pair friend from Spain, then I went to Turkey with my younger sister.
+But my next big trip was to the Veneto region in Italy, where some of the best red wine is made.

 As a student, how did you fund your trips?

 Up until recently, I was a workaholic.
 I started working at a high-end boutique in my hometown at the age of 14.
 Even though I was the youngest worker, I feel like I loved my job the most.
 For eight years I worked at that boutique, even going back for the Christmas season.
-While in college, I had up to 8 jobs at a time… on top of studying (I know, I’m crazy)!
-I worked at a pharmacy on weekends, in the shoe department of Lord & Taylor, at a study center at night (where I pretty much got paid to study)!
-In between, I was a university tour guide, tutor, resident advisor in the dorms, worked at concerts, and at other side gigs!
+While in college, I had up to eight jobs at a time… on top of studying — I know, I’m crazy!
+I worked at a pharmacy on weekends, in the shoe department of Lord & Taylor, at a study center at night (where I pretty much got paid to study)… In between, I was a university tour guide, tutor, resident advisor in the dorms, worked at concerts, and at other side gigs.

-As I mentioned, I wasn’t in love with my studies and used working as a way to figure out my passions, find my purpose, and saving money for whatever that happened to be.
-Luckily, then I found out that I loved travel, I had a good amount of savings to be able to use towards my trips.
-I worked while school was in session, and then traveled when we were off!
+As I mentioned, I wasn’t in love with my studies and used working as a way to figure out my passions, find my purpose, and save money for whatever that happened to be.
+Luckily, then I found out that I loved travel, and I had a good amount of savings to be able to use toward my trips.
+I worked while school was in session and then traveled when we were off.

 How’d you end up in Southeast Asia?

-My then-boyfriend and I were looking backpack without having to work so we opted for a cheaper destination!
-We went to Thailand and Cambodia because it had everything we were looking for!
+My then-boyfriend and I were looking to backpack without having to work so we opted for a cheaper destination.
+We went to Thailand and Cambodia because it had everything we were looking for.
 We didn’t have a plan, but we found a cheap flight so we went for it!

-Visiting ornate temples, eating delicious cheap street food, getting massages every day, and partying at the different Thai islands made our 30 days in Thailand so much fun!
-We made a visa run to Cambodia spontaneously and spent a week between Siem Reap and Phnom Penh where we learned all about Cambodian history and culture.
+Visiting ornate temples, eating delicious cheap street food, getting massages every day, and partying on various Thai islands made our 30 days in Thailand so much fun!
+We made a visa run to Cambodia spontaneously and spent a week in Siem Reap and Phnom Penh, where we learned all about Cambodian history and culture.

-This trip was pure fun and was much needed after my first year of Pharmacy school!
+This trip was pure fun and much needed after my first year of pharmacy school!

 What brought you to Africa?

 During my first time in Africa, I was researching a project on public health and hygiene.
-I had participated in an innovation challenge and my team won a trip!
-We got to test my project’s idea in Kampala, Uganda!
-We spent two weeks visiting primary schools in multiple villages discussing hygiene and sanitation.
-I honestly fell in love with Uganda and knew that I had to come back to Africa from that trip.
+I had participated in an innovation challenge, and my team won a trip.
+We got to test my project’s idea in Kampala, Uganda.
+We spent two weeks visiting primary schools in multiple villages and discussing hygiene and sanitation.
+I honestly fell in love with Uganda and knew that I had to come back to Africa.